Iryna-Bo/Key-Cryptocurrencies-Bitcoin-Ethereum-Binance-Coin-2020-2024-/Intro to Cryptocurrencies README.md

 9. **NFTs** (Non-Fungible Tokens) are unique digital assets stored on a blockchain, allowing ownership of items like digital art, music, or even real estate to be verified.

 10. Cryptocurrencies have gained significant attention in recent years, with institutional investors and companies beginning to incorporate them into their portfolios, signaling growing acceptance in the financial world.

+### What is Bitcoin Halving?

+Bitcoin halving is an important event in the cryptocurrency world that happens roughly every four years.
+It’s a process built into Bitcoin’s system where the reward miners receive for adding new transactions to the blockchain is cut in half.
+This means fewer new Bitcoins are created over time.

+**Why does this matter?** By reducing the number of new Bitcoins entering circulation, halving helps control inflation and keeps Bitcoin scarce—similar to how precious metals like gold are limited.
+Historically, halving events have often been followed by significant price changes, as the reduced supply can influence market dynamics and investor behavior.

+*In short*, Bitcoin halving is a key factor in how Bitcoin’s value is shaped over time and why many people watch these events closely.